XPixelGroup/BasicSR/README.md

     1. [SRGAN](https://arxiv.org/abs/1609.04802)
     1. [SFTGAN](http://mmlab.ie.cuhk.edu.hk/projects/SFTGAN/)

-The codes will be explained in each folder with README.md and the exploration will be put in Wiki.
+The codes will be explained in each folder with README.md and the exploration will be put in [Wiki](https://github.com/xinntao/BasicSR/wiki).

-For more details about codes, models and results.
-Please see [`codes/README.md`](https://github.com/xinntao/BasicSR/tree/master/codes)
+**Testing** and **Training** can be found in [`codes/README.md`](https://github.com/xinntao/BasicSR/tree/master/codes).

 :sun_with_face:

 - It now supports a framework to train and test PSNR-oriented SR models.
-And we will gradually train and compare other models and try other techniques (e.g., intermediate loss for large model).
+And we will gradually train and compare other models and try other techniques. <!--(e.g., intermediate loss for large model). -->

-- For SRGAN, we reproduce the results using DIV2K dataset (No BatchNorm in the generator).
+- For SRGAN, we reproduce the results using DIV2K dataset (w/o BatchNorm in the generator).

 <p align="center">
   <img src="https://c1.staticflickr.com/2/1730/27869068197_bf631fa9fc.jpg" height="400">
   <img src="https://c1.staticflickr.com/2/1735/27869206717_9fd4813c5e.jpg" height="400">
 </p>

-- For SFTGAN, we provide the training codes.
-However, there are still some problems.
-I need another several days to figure out.
+- For SFTGAN, we provide the training and testing codes.

 Welcome to report bugs :stuck_out_tongue_winking_eye:  and welcome to contribute to this repo :stuck_out_tongue_winking_eye: .
-I am not so expert at coding, but I will try to keep the codes tidy.
+I am not expert at coding, but I will try to keep the codes tidy.

 <!-- ### Table of Contents
 1. [Introduction](#introduction)